3-3-3 Rule for Dogs Explained

 How long will it take MY rescue dog to adjust?

 The honest answer is, it depends.
-Some dogs will follow the 3-3-3 rule to a tee, others will take 6 months or a full year to feel completely comfortable.
+Some dogs will follow the 3-3-3 rule to the letter, while others may take 6 months or a full year to feel completely comfortable.

 Keep in mind that the 3-3-3 dog rule is a general guideline.
 It will depend on the situation the dog was surrendered, the dog’s personality, and their background.

-The first thing most people want to do is show off their new pup.
-But I encourage you to take it slow, I know it’s exciting to get a new dog but see life through your dog’s eyes…
+I encourage you to take it slow.
+I know it’s exciting to get a new dog, but see life through your dog’s eyes…

 They have been through a lot, they may have lost their family, possibly been abused, or abandoned in a noisy shelter, … it’s all very stressful.
 Your dog needs time, so give it to them.

 Each dog is unique.
-Just be there for them, comfort them when they need it, and create a positive safe environment and you will be on your way to creating your perfect dog..
+Just be there for them, comfort them when they need it, and create a positive, safe environment, and you will be on your way to raising your perfect dog.

 About the Author